Doris Davenport: Career

 Davenport's first film was Kid Millions (1934).
 After that, however, she said, "It looked as if my career had begun and ended all at once."
 A stock contract with Metro-Goldwyn-Mayer disappointed her after she realized "it wasn't any better than extra work".
 Over a span of approximately four years she applied her acting abilities on radio and in little theater.

 From 1934 to 1939, she appeared in five films and worked in New York City as a model between films.
 When she was interviewed under the screen name Doris Jordan for the role of Scarlett O'Hara for Gone with the Wind, she received a short-term contract with Warner Bros.
 She did well enough to become one of the finalists for the role.

 Despite not winning that major role, Davenport impressed studio head Samuel Goldwyn.
 In 1940, he gave a lead role to Davenport in the film The Westerner, starring opposite Gary Cooper and Walter Brennan.
 The same year, she starred in the movie Behind the News opposite Lloyd Nolan.
 It was her last role.
-With no other offers following that film, she retired from acting.
+Shortly after she completed The Westerner she was in a car accident in which her legs were crushed, which required her to walk with a cane the rest of her life and she retired from acting.